What is 4PL logistics: Difference between 3PL and 4PL logistics

 Online retail businesses need their products delivered on time, at the right cost, and without damage.
 They should keep proper inventory levels, coordinate with multiple suppliers, and handle returns.
 This all comes down to different levels of logistics, from 1PL to 5PL, each offering distinct service depths and capabilities.
+At COAX, we've built logistics software across all these layers, from courier dispatch systems to AI-powered platforms that coordinate 500-vehicle cross-border fleets, so we've seen clearly why the right structure matters.

 We'll cover the differences between 3PL and 4PL logistics, the key benefits of 4PL services, the core functions these providers handle, and how to implement 4PL successfully.
 By the end of this read, you will be able to select and integrate the most suitable approach.